obfuscatedgenerated/ture-web/SETUP.md

 npm run dev-server
 ```

-Note: this doesn't enable offline browsing and PWA.
+Note: this doesn't enable offline browsing with the service worker.
 If you previously ran `npm start` and registered the service worker, you may need to unregister it in the browser's dev tools to avoid caching issues when HMR is enabled.

 ### Grammar Generation